julialong/slogo_interpreter/doc/DESIGN_PLAN.md

 * protected void setChanged() {}
 * public void draw() {}

+The Visualizer interface will be implemented by classes that are responsible for setting up the View of the project.
+The Visualizer acts as the View of our program, since we are using the Model View Controller design pattern.
+Subclasses will place the text box, main canvas, and sidebar menu in a Scene.
+The Visualizer interface will need to deal with user input, and pass that input to the backend in order to update the program.
+The Visualizer interface will implement the Observable interface so that any new user input can easily be observed by the Interpreter.
+Once the back end has adjusted to the new user input, the Visualizer will need to be able to update the view accordingly.
+In order to add new features to the view, the programmer will need to create or add to a class implementing Visualizer.

+The Visualizer's external API will consist of methods that the Interpreter will need to call on its Visualizer instance variable.
+The Interpreter only needs to know when user input has been changed or added to the view.
+The Visualizer's internal API will consist of methods that will use JavaFX to create the front end of our prorgram.
+There will be a main view class, as well as text box, canvas, sidebar, and probably numerous other subclasses.
+A subclass of the Visualizer interface will create some aspect of the GUI, and that aspect will then be added to the GUI in the main class.

 public interface Drawable
 * public void draw(Group g) {}

+The Drawable API will be implemented by the turtle.
+The purpose of this API is to split the model (turtle) object of the project into effectively two separate parts: a backend with values, and a frontend image - the Drawable interface handles the frontend visualization of the turtle.
+This interface allows for a large amount of flexibility within an individual class' implementation of draw(), which any accessing object doesn't need to know the details of.
+Any object implementing Drawable will have draw() call private methods that call upon the object's unique features.

 public interface Updatable
 * public setter methods called by Command